• Skip to primary navigation

 If you are looking for a simple dessert, I can't say enough about this simple gluten free strawberry shortcake recipe.
 I slightly modified my popular gluten free biscuit recipe to be a little sweeter so that the flavor of the strawberries and cream could stand out.

-While you are visiting, I have lots of delicious gluten free strawberries recipes to make.
-Strawberries are available all year round at both our farmer's market and local grocery store but strawberry season is when they are at their best flavor.
+While you are visiting, I have many delicious gluten free strawberry recipes to make.
+Strawberries are available all year round at both our farmer’s market and local grocery store, but strawberry season is when they are at their best flavor.
 It is the best summer dessert!

-While you are here, check out all of my incredible gluten free dessert recipes.
+While you are here, check out my incredible gluten free dessert recipes.

 Why This Gluten Free Shortcake Recipe Is Great: